MEARL ‘Merseyside Emergence Area Radio Link’

 RAYNET operates a shared service Repeater scheme.

-From the diagram on the right you can see the operational area licensed by OFCOM.
-Two sites have been identified and leases secured to operate a VHF Hi Band service.
-This is in the same frequency band as the coastal shipping channels to allow existing users of coastal radio to be included in the scheme.
+From the diagram on the right, you can see the operational area licensed by OFCOM.
+Two sites have been identified, and leases have been secured to operate a VHF Hi Band service.
+This is in the same frequency band as the coastal shipping channels, allowing existing users of coastal radio to be included in the scheme.

-Each user service is given a permit by Merseyside RAYNET to add the repeater channel to their radios both handheld and vehicle mounted.
-We can even supply a radio in a case with back up battery and an external antenna.
-This may be operated from an office and may only require the antenna to be placed near or stuck to a window.
+Each user service is given a permit by Merseyside RAYNET to add the repeater channel to their radios, both handheld and vehicle mounted.
+We can even supply a radio in a case with a backup battery and an external antenna.
+This may be operated from an office and only require the antenna to be placed near or stuck to a window.

-Each licensed user can then use the system whenever necessary for routine or operational purposes.
-Where exercises are being undertaken by a group advanced notice will keep other users clear but can still use the service if needs must.
+Each licensed user can use the system whenever necessary for routine or operational purposes.
+Where exercises are being undertaken by a group, advanced notice will keep other users clear but can still use the service if needs must.